microprediction/timemachines/README.md

    4. **Simplified deployment**.
 There is no state, other that that explicitly returned to the caller.
 For skaters relying only on the timemachines and river packages (the fast ones), the state is a pure Python dictionary trivially converted to JSON and back (for instance in a web application).
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) for a little more discussion.

+So there you have it.
 No classes.
 Few dataframes.
 Hopefully little ceremony.
-Just a bunch of functions sharing the same signature.

 # The Skater signature

-The name *timemachines* is chosen because the skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
+By the way, the name *timemachines* is chosen because the skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
     forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However unlike state machines that save state themselves, here the *caller* is expected to maintain state from one invocation (data point) to the next.
 See the [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md) if this seems odd.

-So, here's a tiny bit more detail about the s-k-a-t-e-r signature adopted by *all* skaters in this package.
+So, here's a tiny bit more detail about the skater signature adopted by *all* skaters in this package.

       x, w, s = f(   y:Union[float,[float]],             # Contemporaneously observerd data,
                                                          # ... including exogenous variables in y[1:], if any.